Centre staff and visitors

 Deborah Gleeson - Associate

-Deborah Gleeson is a Lecturer in the School of Psychology and Public Health at La Trobe University.
+Deborah Gleeson is a Senior Lecturer in the School of Psychology and Public Health at La Trobe University.
 She teaches undergraduate and postgraduate subjects with a health systems, health policy and public health focus.
 Her research interests include health policy-making capacity in government, the impact of trade agreements on health and the capacity for engagement between health and trade sectors.
 She holds the honorary role of Convenor of the Political Economy of Health Special Interest Group of the Public Health Association of Australia (PHAA).
 In this capacity, she plays a key role in PHAA's advocacy for healthy trade agreements.
 She is also active in the People's Health Movement, a global network of health activists and organisations that advocates for health equity at the global level.

 Deborah Gleeson's SSRN profile